 Last year SDCI, the Office of Planning and Community Development (OPCD), and others collaborated with the Office of Arts & Culture (ARTS) on the creation of The CAP Report: 30 Ideas for the Creation, Activation, and Preservation of Cultural Space.

 One of those “30 Ideas” was to create an Arts Permit Liaison position at SDCI.
 This new role is designed to help shepherd cultural space projects through the permitting process.
-SDCI’s Jeff McHegg is filling that role.
-He has been working with artists exploring home studio options, theater companies hoping to mount shows in warehouses, and even a beloved neighborhood cinema hoping to launch a new screening room… on the roof.
+SDCI’s Jessica McHegg is filling that role.
+She has been working with artists exploring home studio options, theater companies hoping to mount shows in warehouses, and even a beloved neighborhood cinema hoping to launch a new screening room… on the roof.

 We look forward to building connections between the cultural community and the world of code compliance.
 We want to demystify the experience of working with SDCI as a non-building professional.
 A thriving arts and cultural scene in Seattle is part of what makes Seattle one of the country’s most livable cities.
 We’d like to keep it that way.

 Arts Permit Liaison